 While it is true that Western Culture has unfortunately largely abandoned the torch of understanding the Classics (whether in literature or music), the challenge of our generation is to present a story that is compelling enough that the listener understands the message of the composer as interpreted by the performer.
 In other words, our audiences will not come to hear us in person or buy our recordings for culture’s sake, but rather because they are inspired by our story.
 This story is unique to the performer, just as it is to the listener.

-The beautiful thing about classical music is that unlike the popular culture of the masses (such as Brittany Spears, Beyonce, or Lady Gaga), our music comes from the inside-out.
+The beautiful thing about classical music is that unlike much (but not all) of the popular culture of the masses (such as Brittany Spears, Beyonce, or Lady Gaga), our music comes from the inside-out.
 I can see it now – some of my readers are now thinking “WOAH…What kind of snotty statements is this guy making!”
 Folks, please allow me to elaborate and keep an open mind while I do so.

 At the end of the day however, it is up to the performer to interpret the music how he or she sees it based on the conventions of the generation.
 This is what we call “taste”.
 It is a reflection on who we are as individuals.
 After all, our emotions, needs, and yearnings do not change on a fundamental level.

 Just to play the devil’s advocate, one could argue that the music of pop culture does resonate with us across the generations but I believe that this happens on a more base level.
 Yet, there comes a time when many people feel that this type of hypnotic culture isn’t enough for them.
 They yearn to feel a deeper connection with the performer and composer.